Math Software Online: MathScore.com

 #ProblemCorrect AnswerYour Answer

-1A train leaves San Francisco at 6:00 pm, averaging 60 mph.
+2A train leaves Madrid at 8:00 pm, averaging 60 mph.

 To the nearest tenth, how many hours after the second train leaves will it overtake the first train?